openshift/origin/examples/storage-examples/ceph-examples/mysql_ceph_pvc/README.md

 The enviromnent used for all of the examples is described [here](../ENV.md).
 It is assumed that ceph is already up and running, either on bare metal, in a VM, or containerized.

-### Setting up Openshift Enterprise (OSE):
+### Setting up Openshift for Ceph:
-The steps needed to seup a simple OSE cluster with 1 master and 1 worker node are described [here](../OSE.md).
+The steps needed to setup a simple OSE cluster that supports ceph are described [here](../OSE.md).

 ### Setting up MySQL:
 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized mysql.